Mexico during World War II: Other fronts

 Mexico's participation in World War II was not exclusive to the 201st Squadron.
 Thousands of Mexicans fought on the battlefield as volunteers in foreign armies or as residents of other countries.
 There are figures of between 50 thousand to 80 thousand Mexicans who fought on different fronts, many of them did so voluntarily.
 On D-Day there were also Mexican fighters, all of whom were volunteers and born in other countries, including Luis Pérez Gómez (1922-1944), who enlisted as a pilot in the Royal Canadian Air Force, participating in various missions during the Normandy landings.

 One of the most prominent Mexicans as reinforcements for other troops was José M. López, who fought alongside the American troops and his bravery in the conflict was such that after the Allied victory, he was awarded the Medal of Honor, the highest decoration in the US Army.
 This after his participation in the Battle of the Bulge, where he and other soldiers counterattacked the German offensive.
 Mendoza, with a machine gun, left almost 100 casualties to the Germans.

+Americas Theater

+Following the declaration of war against the Axis Powers, a civilian militia known as the Mexican Guerrilla Legion (Legión de Guerrilleros Mexicanos)—popularly called the "army of charros"—was organized.
+It was spearheaded by revolutionary Lieutenant Colonel and charro leader Antolín Jiménez Gamas, then president of the National Association of Charros, with the approval of President Ávila Camacho.

+Various press reports and secondary sources estimate that the Legion amassed between 100,000 and 150,000 volunteers, distributed across approximately 250 locations throughout the country.
+There, they held Sunday drills to practice discipline and basic defense tactics, leveraging the equestrian skills of the charros.
+The Legion never saw combat, and there is no evidence of any operational deployment.
+Its function was primarily symbolic, focused on civic-military organization and training, as part of the national preparations for a potential invasion of the Americas during the war.